samredai/aws_lambda_python_action/README.md

 # AWS Lambda Python Action

 This is a GitHub Action that can be used to automate the deployment of python functions to AWS Lambda.
-Using a provided space-delimited list of python dependencies, it installs them to a lambda layer and then binds that layer to the lambda function in AWS.
+Using a ~~provided space-delimited list of python dependencies~~ Pipfile found in the root of the repository, it installs the dependencies to a lambda layer and then binds that layer to the lambda function in AWS.

 ## Usage